sl4m/sl4m.github.com/_posts/2010-02-17-my-learning-resources.markdown

 There is a free online Ruby course from [RubyLearning](http://www.rubylearning.org/class/) which I highly recommend.
 Although, I have not yet completed the course, the latest course covers Ruby 1.9.1, and there are a lot of mentors willing to help in the course forum.

+This is not really an online course, but a self-teaching set of tests called [Ruby Koans](http://github.com/edgecase/ruby_koans/).
+Follow the instructions and it will guide to path to enlightenment.

 *Online Resources*

 * [Official Ruby website](http://www.ruby-lang.org/en/)